This post may include affiliate links. Thank you for your support.

 That said, if I only get to pick ONE to use in this Thai chicken noodle soup recipe, I guess it’d have to be the curry paste since it’s packed with like 10-12 ingredients in one little bottle. 🤷♀️

-Serving chicken noodle thai soup
+Serving chicken noodle soup thai

 Storing leftovers